zeynalnicat/Mobile-Ufaz-Project/README.md

 ## Technical Section

 ### App Architecture
-MusicalQuiz is built using the **MVVM (Model-View-ViewModel)** architecture for efficient data handling and separation of concerns.
+MusicApp is built using the **MVVM (Model-View-ViewModel)** architecture for efficient data handling and separation of concerns.

 #### Architecture Diagram
 ```plaintext